Soufiane-KS/secure-microservices-app/README.md

 # Database queries
 mysql -h localhost -P 3307 -u product_user -p product_service
 ```

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Check the troubleshooting section
-- Review the documentation

----

 **Built with Spring Boot, React, MySQL, and Keycloak**